miki151/keeperrl_wiki/Releases/Historical_Mythos.md

 During the A21 period, the realm was plagued by the nefarious doppleganger demons, who ascended to dominance within the mage dungeons.
 These elusive beings possessed the uncanny ability to assume different forms and assimilate other creatures, thereby inheriting their unique traits.

-A22 marked the publication of a malefic guidebook, a wicked compendium designed to assist novice leaders in establishing dungeons and conquering new lands.
+A22 marked the publication of a malefic in-game tutorial, a wicked compendium designed to assist novice leaders in establishing dungeons and conquering new lands.
 This tutorial has since been refined and expanded over time, becoming available to any Keeper eager to test their mettle in the art of conquest.

-The A23 period presented a formidable challenge to the Keepers, as relentless waves of invaders sought to dismantle their treacherous traps.
+The A23 period presented a formidable challenge to the Keepers, as "endless waves" of invaders sought to dismantle their treacherous traps.
 Consequently, the mages began capturing these intruders, converting them to their cause rather than merely exploiting them as slave labor.

 In subsequent years, the introduction of Dark Knight Keepers introduced the skill of constructing moats.
 Also, the KeeperRL universe, effectively divided into a multiverse, with each unique variation referred to as a 'mod.'
 This development fostered the creation of numerous diverse KeeperRL universes, thanks to the game's robust modding support.